nixworks/public/news/2010/08/10/README.md

 ##### Defense Minister
 ### [Defense Minister of Israel Ehud Barak testifies before Israel's Turkel Commission investigating the country's role in May's Gaza flotilla raid, chaired by Israeli judge Jacob Turkel.
 His prime minister Benjamin Netanyahu yesterday testified that he had left Barak to "co-ordinate" the raid and response "in all of its aspects" while he visited North America. ](/news/2010/08/10/defense-minister-of-israel-ehud-barak-testifies-before-israel-s-turkel-commission-investigating-the-country-s-role-in-may-s-gaza-flotilla-ra.md)
-_Context: Jacob Turkel, Israel's report, Israel, Benjamin Netanyahu, Ehud Barak, Defense Minister, Gaza flotilla raid_
+_Context: Israel's report, Israel, Gaza flotilla raid, Ehud Barak, Defense Minister, Jacob Turkel, Benjamin Netanyahu_

 ##### United States
 ### [The United States and Vietnam celebrate the 15th anniversary of diplomatic relations by conducting what the United States describes as a "series of naval engagement activities" in the South China Sea, risking a disagreement with China. ](/news/2010/08/10/the-united-states-and-vietnam-celebrate-the-15th-anniversary-of-diplomatic-relations-by-conducting-what-the-united-states-describes-as-a-se.md)